Articles

 Rasulullah SAW said, "Indeed at night there is a time when by chance a Muslim prays for goodness in this world and the hereafter, then Allah will grant his prayer.
 And that efficacious time continues every night."
 (HR.
 Ahmad and Muslim).

 Next comes Friday, one of the most sacred days in Islam.
-On this day, there are many recommended practices to perform, including the best and most effective time for prayer
+On this day, there are many recommended practices to perform, including time for prayer the best and most effective

 Rasulullah SAW said, "On Friday there is a time when by chance a Muslim prays while asking Allah SWT for something, then Allah will give him whatever he asks for."
 (HR.
 Bukhari and Muslim).